Attempted assassination of Andy Warhol

+1968 shooting in New York City, U.S.

-On June 3, 1968, the artist and filmmaker Andy Warhol was shot by the radical feminist writer Valerie Solanas at The Factory in New York City.
+On June 3, 1968, American artist and filmmaker Andy Warhol survived an assassination attempt by radical feminist writer Valerie Solanas at his Manhattan studio, the Factory.
+Solanas opened fire with a handgun, striking Warhol once and critically wounding him, while also grazing critic Mario Amaya.

-Prior to the incident, Solanas was a big player in the Factory scene.
-She wrote and self-published the SCUM Manifesto, a feminist pamphlet advocating for the eradication of men, and she appeared in the Warhol film I, a Man.
-On the day of the attack, Solanas was turned away from the Factory after asking for the return of a script she had given to Warhol.
-She believed he was plotting with her publisher, Maurice Girodias, to prevent her manuscript from being published.
-It had apparently been misplaced.
+Prior to the attack, Solanas had been a marginal figure in Warhol's Factory scene.
+She authored and self-published the SCUM Manifesto, a tract advocating for the eradication of men and the overthrow of capitalism, and appeared in Warhol's film I, a Man (1967).
+On the day of the shooting, she went to the Factory seeking the return of a copy of the script for her play Up Your Ass that she had given Warhol, but was turned away.
+Convinced that Warhol and her publisher, Maurice Girodias, were conspiring to suppress her work, she carried out the attack.
 Solanas was subsequently diagnosed with paranoid schizophrenia and sentenced to three years in prison.